 Neighborhood Association Meetings

-The Minnetrista Neighborhood Association meets on the second Thursday of each month at 6:00 pm in the Cantina Room at the Minnetrista Cultural Center.
+The Minnetrista Neighborhood Association meets on the first Tuesday of each month at 6:00 pm in the Cantina Room at the Minnetrista Cultural Center.
 All are welcome.

 Minutes of the Neighborhood Association Meetings can be found here.

 On the Web

 Neighborhood Action Plan: https://minnetristamckinleyplan.wordpress.com/